-(b) Asking new employees to sign an
+(b) Asking new employees to sign an cycle of customer informatio agreement to follow BSFI confidentiality and entry to disposal, includes:

 security standards for handling customer information.

 (c) Limiting access to customer information to employees who have a business reason to see it.